emipa606/BackupGenerators/README.md

 * 80 Plasteel, 60 Steel, 6 Component, 5 Uranium, 7500 work to build

 Feedback Welcome
-Let us know if there are bugs, balance issues, or features you&apos;d like to see!
+Let us know if there are bugs, balance issues, or features you'd like to see!

 Change Log

 2020/02/29, 1.7.0: Release 1.1 support!
-* Thanks to pardeike&apos;s gist on GH!
+* Thanks to pardeike's gist on GH!
 * Bug fix: Minified mobile uranium generator no longer breaks on game load (thanks Senacharim!)

 -------------------------------------------------------------------------------------------